Largo Winch II: Plot

 Largo contacts the private bank again and transfers only 7 dollars to another account, and then contacts Cochrane, who is in the car with Nazatchov, and informs him that he is heading to Zurich.
 Nazatchov, overhearing this, instructs Lazarevic to go to Zurich and kill him.
 However, Largo heads for Bangkok and secretly tails Lazarevic's group, who is departing in a private jet.
 He and Simon tie up the pilots in their hotel room and take their uniforms and await for Lazarevic, who board the plane, and they head for Zurich, intending to tail Lazarevic when they land.
 However, during the flight, Lazarevic finds out about the pilots and they corner Simon and Largo.
 They fight them, and Simon opens the plane doors, causing a decompression which ejects Simon out of the plane.
 Largo jumps out with a parachute, and Lazarevic follows them.
-In mid-air, Lazarevic fights Largo, who knocks him out and disables his parachute and saves Simon, while Lazarevic dies after falling on the ground.
+In mid-air, Lazarevic fights Largo, who knocks him out and disables his parachute and saves Simon, while Lazarevic falls to his death.

 Meanwhile, Francken finds out about the 7 dollar transfer and investigates Lazarevic's account, finding out that he was on Nazatchov's payroll, realizing that Largo is being set up.
 Largo and Simon go to Jung's house, and Simon stays in Jung's house while Jung takes him to Francken to clear out his name.
 However, when they arrive at the UN building, Jung injects him with a strong sedative, and reveals that Thomas is actually his son; Thomas worked for Nerio by making new deals across the world, and set up the secret bank account Pandora for Thomas to pay to the locals in exchange for information.
 Thomas instructed General Min to organize the massacre since the area was rich with nickel.
 However, Nerio was unaware of the massacre and when Thomas informed him about this, he refused to authorize him to pay the rest of the amount, disgusted by Thomas's actions.
 Jung also reveals that he made a deal with Nazatchov, who would take over the company in exchange for help, and that Lazarevic killed Min on Jung's orders, and that Largo was the scapegoat so he would be humiliated and sentenced to prison for life as a revenge.